shreyasichauhan19/310-chat-bot/README.md

 ## Limitations:
-The limitations of our program are very vast as most of it feigns responsivness.
-Some general case limiations are:
+The limitations of our program are very vast as most of it feigns responsiveness.
+Some general case limitations are:
  - Specific informational queries cannot be answered as no actual product is shown
  - Spelling mistakes cannot be accounted for
  - Handles synonyms to a certain extent